 If you seek delicious craft brews, look … up!
 We love everything about the Upper Peninsula: the moose, the sprawling forests, the quaint and historic towns—and the beer.
-Spread out across the length of the U.P., you’ll find 21 of Michigan’s best breweries and tasting rooms.
+Spread out across the length of the U.P., you’ll find more than 20 of Michigan’s best breweries and tasting rooms.
 But don’t just take our word for it.
 Go!
 We’ve mapped out your guide to Upper Peninsula breweries.
 All you have to do is grab your hiking boots, fill up the gas tank and head over the mighty Mackinac Bridge.

 Les Cheneaux Distillers | Cedarville